B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 1. Procedural irregularity that would change the outcome;

-2. New evidence that would change the outcome and that was not reasonably available when the final determination that prohibited conduct occurred;
+2. New evidence that would change the outcome and that was not otherwise available prior to the determination;

 4. Disciplinary sanctions imposed for student respondents were not appropriate for the prohibited conduct found to have occurred.